Acetylspermidine deacetylase

-Thus, the two substrates of this enzyme are N8-acetylspermidine and H_{2}O, whereas its two products are acetate and spermidine.
+The enzyme characterised from rat liver hydrolyses N(8)-acetylspermidine to spermidine and acetic acid.
+The spermidine derivative with the acetyl group at the other end of the molecule (N(1)-acetylspermidine) is not reactive.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is N8-acetylspermidine amidohydrolase.
 Other names in common use include N8-monoacetylspermidine deacetylase, N8-acetylspermidine deacetylase, N-acetylspermidine deacetylase, N1-acetylspermidine amidohydrolase (incorrect), and 8-N-acetylspermidine amidohydrolase.